AttilaSzobonya/antarctica-stories/The attack of 'De Groenvaart'.md

 And on top of all that, he was a murderer now.
 The face of the first man he killed never left his mind.
 It lingered in his thoughts like a shadow, an unerasable mark that no amount of time could heal.
 For the first time in his life, thinking about this made him question who he truly was.

 They arrived at Deception Island three days after their rescue.
 "Well, that's not how I imagined first arriving at this place," Maarten said, his voice laced with exhaustion and relief, as they gently sailed through Neptune's Bellows and into the calm waters of Port Foster.
 It felt like a haven, a small respite amidst the chaos they had endured and the chaos that was to come.

+[^license]: This publication falls under the Creative Commons BY-NC-ND (Attribution-NonCommercial-NoDerivs) license, detailed in the [LICENSE](LICENSE.md) file.